NCAS-CMS/cfdm/docs/source/tutorial.rst

 A cell method construct describes how the data represent the variation of the physical quantity within the cells of the domain and is stored in a `~cfdm.CellMethod` instance.
 A field constructs allows multiple cell method constructs to be recorded.
-The application of cell methods is not commutative (e.g. a mean of variances is generally not the same as a variance of means), so the `~cfdm.Field.cell_methods` method of the field construct returns an ordered dictionary of constructs.
-The order is the same as that in which cell method constructs were added to the field construct during :ref:`field construct creation
-<Field-construct-creation>`.

 .. code-block:: python
    :caption: *Inspect the cell methods.
 The description follows the CF